This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Like many time-travel board games, the storyline of Anachromy is also a bit complex but once you get the hang of it, you will play it like a pro.
 The game is about the distant future when the earth is hit by an enormous meteorite that caused a massive explosion and almost destroyed the planet – almost.
 There are a small number of survivors who started to follow one of the four radical ideologies, referred to as Paths, to rebuild the destroyed planet.
 These four ideological groups were: Harmony, Progress, Dominance, and Salvation.
 The followers of these paths live in isolation from each group, and they can only meet in the last city left on the planet known as the Capital.
 Each player represents an ideological group.

 Among the debris, these groups found a rare metal called Neutronium that could be used in time traveling.
 Using Neutronium the survivors will have to warn their ancestors about the meteorite.
 The players, representing an ideological path each, are competing for resources where only one of them can win.
 To win you need to score points in a few ways, like building your base facilities, gathering the supplies needed to evacuate when the meteorite hits, increasing your morale, and time traveling.
 The player who has the most victory points at the end of the game wins.

-Some players may initially find it a little overwhelming as it requires several systems and mechanics to learn.
-Also, it is an expensive game as it doesn’t look complete without the Exosuit expansion, which is an extra cost.
+It could be not so easy, and a little overwhelming to some players initially, as it requires several systems and mechanics to learn.
+Also, it’s an expensive game as it doesn’t look complete without the Exosuit expansion, which is an extra cost.
 However, if you ignore these downsides, Anachrony is an excellent example of the worker placement genre.
 The single-player mode, referred to as Chronobot, challenges you to play with you when no other person is!
 If you like board games where players don’t need to directly conflict with each other, you may love this one too.